Data-driven control of continuous-time systems: A synthesis-operator approach: Informativity of noisy data for quadratic stabilization

-As the process noise $w$, zero-mean Gaussian white-noise stochastic process with covariance matrix $\mathrm{E}[w(t)w(s)^{\top}] = \delta(t-s)10^{-2}I_n$ was applied, where $\mathrm{E}[\cdot]$ is the expectation operator and $\delta$ is the Dirac delta function.
-By Proposition~\ref{prop:norms_adjoints}, the approximate value of the norm of the synthesis operator associated with the generated noise is $9.598 \times 10^{-2}$.
-Theorem~\ref{thm:noisy_case} shows that the input-state data are informative for quadratic stabilization under noise class $\Delta_{c}[0,\tau]$ with $c = 0.1164$.
-For $c = 0.1$, we derived the stabilizing gain
+where $\mathrm{E}[\cdot]$ is the expectation operator and $\delta$ is the Dirac delta function.
+Applying Lemma~\ref{lem:adjoint}, we find that the squared norm of the synthesis operator associated with the generated noise is approximately $0.0905$.
+Theorem~\ref{thm:noisy_case} shows that the state-input data are informative for quadratic stabilization under the noise class $\Delta_{\tau,c}$ with $c = 0.131$, where the LMIs are solved using MATLAB R2026a with YALMIP~\cite{Lofberg2004} and MOSEK~\cite{MOSEK2026}.
+For $c = 0.1$, the stabilizing gain is obtained from the solutions $P$ and $L$ of the LMIs as